Fish head: Cultural aspects

 In some Jewish communities, it is traditional to eat a fish head for Rosh Hashana (literally "head of the year").

 In Chinese dining culture, the fish head is usually given to and eaten by the most senior person at the table.

-In Sicilian witchcraft, it is customary to leave a fish head on the doorstep of one's enemy to ward off malicious intention.
-It is also performed by the eldest grandma when a mafia fishing family has been wronged by a business partner.
-The practice dates back to at least 1308, when Dante referenced it in his epic, the Divine Comedy.

-In a more serious feud, escalation of hostilities can be signaled by the appearance of a goat head or horse head.

 Fish heads are the subject of the 1978 novelty song "Fish Heads" by the rock duo Barnes & Barnes.

 There are many references to talking fish heads in various dream sequences featuring Tony Soprano in the HBO series The Sopranos.

 Fish heads gained notoriety in 2009 with a Green Peace publicity stunt in which members of the activist group dumped five tons of fish heads on the door step of the French Fisheries Ministry.